maximusjstevens/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am Max Stevens, a postdoctoral research associate at the University of Washington in the Department of Earth and Space Sciences.
+I am Max Stevens, an Assistant Research Scientist at the University of Maryland's Earth System Science Interdisciplinary Center and the Cryosphere Lab at NASA Goddard Space Flight Center.
 My research focuses on firn, the upper layer of glaciers and ice sheets.